yuefan98/nleis.py/joss-paper/paper.md

 # Acknowledgments

+This work has been supported by funding from State of Washington proviso funding for Clean Energy Institute Graduate Fellowships and the Boeing-Sutter endowment for excellence in engineering.
 We thank An-Hung Shih, Lauren Frank, and Rebecca C. Vincent for their preliminary testing and invaluable feedback.
 An up-to-date list of contributors can be found on GitHub.

 # References